High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Methodology

 \section{Methodology}

-The varying coefficient model \cite{hastie1993varying} can describe time-dependent covariate effects on the responses.
-Given scaled time $t\in[0,1]$, the response functional $Y(\cdot)$ is related to covariates $X_1(\cdot), \ldots, X_p(\cdot)$ through
+The varying coefficient model describes time-dependent covariate effects on the response \citep{hastie1993varying}.
+Given the scaled time $t\in[0,1]$, the response functional $Y(\cdot)$ is related to covariates $X_1(\cdot), \ldots, X_p(\cdot)$ through

-where the centered noise process $\varepsilon(\cdot)$ is independent of $X_j(\cdot)$s.
-The model (\ref{eqn:varymodel}) allows a nonlinear relationship between $X_j(\cdot)$s and $Y(\cdot)$ be letting the coefficients $\beta_j(\cdot)$s vary on $t$.
-On the other hand, (\ref{eqn:varymodel}) has an additive structure on covariates $X_j(\cdot)$s, which enables efficient estimations of coefficients $\beta_j(\cdot)$s.
+where the centered noise process $\varepsilon(\cdot)$ is independent of covariates $X_j(\cdot)$s.
+The model (\ref{eqn:varymodel}) allows a nonlinear functional relationship between $X_j(\cdot)$s and $Y(\cdot)$ as the coefficients $\beta_j(\cdot)$s vary over $t\in[0,1]$.
+Take Alzheimer's disease prediction in Section \ref{sec:experiment} as an example.
+The response represents the clinical cognitive test score, and the covariates include demographic information (such as age, gender, and education years) and ROIs in the structural brain MRI.
+The dependence of $\beta_j(\cdot)$s on $t$ implies the time-varying effects of covariates on the response.
+On the other hand, model (\ref{eqn:varymodel}) has an additive structure on covariates $X_j(\cdot)$s to allow efficient estimation of the coefficients $\beta_j(\cdot)$s.